-Eligible work-study students are paid minimum wage as mandated by the Federal Fair Labor Standards Act for parttime employment on campus.
+Eligible work-study students are paid \$10 per hour for parttime employment on campus.
 Students work in a variety of offices and departments with their work schedules built around their academic schedules.
+Students must complete a Free Application for Federal Student Aid (FAFSA) and may apply online at https://studentaid.gov.